To speak with Dr. Daniel Miller about cancer care, please call (208) 227-2700.

 The Idaho Cancer Center at EIRMC is proud to be the only facility in the region offering advanced High Dose Rate (HDR) brachytherapy.
 This is a state-of-the-art cancer treatment for people with many types of cancer, including prostate, breast, lung, cervical, uterine, skin, and oral cancers.
-This treatment is performed and overseen by Dr. Ryan Bair, Radiation Oncologist.
+This treatment is performed and overseen by Dr. Daniel Miller, Radiation Oncologist.

 In contrast, Low Dose Rate (LDR) brachytherapy is widely performed in our region.
 Until recently, it was once the only type of brachytherapy available.